KJanzon/youtube-qa-chatbot/README.md

 - 🧠 Ask questions about the content using natural language
 - 📖 Vector search over transcript chunks with timestamp + chapter metadata
 - 📺 Plays part of the video that answers the question
-- 📟 Additional explanations and coding challenge from a LLM
+- 📟 Additional explanations and coding challenge
 - 🤖 Powered by Llama3 8B + LangChain RetrievalQA

 ---